 “We believe that a serious problem can be solved through a simple and fun solution,” said Shubham Issar, one of SoaPen’s founders.
 “Our focus is to reduce infant mortality rates and the spread of disease by promoting the habit of hand washing with soap among children.
 SoaPen taps into the power of the two-directional awareness flow between adults and children all over the world, with the aim to reach as many hands as fast as possible!”

 And now, SoaPen is hoping to reach an even greater audience by way of its Kickstarter campaign.
 Seeking $25,000 for planned U.S. production, the SoaPen team hopes to bring sanitation education (and fun) to more children.
 Packs of SoaPens can be purchased beginning at $16, or you can choose to donate a few of these clever kid-friendly gadgets with a greater contribution.

-The necklace, named Khushi baby, is “a data-storing necklace that provides a two-year personal immunization record for children.”
-By making use of near-field communication (NFC), Khushi baby is able to transmit and receive information by way of a smartphone (which are slowly but surely gaining in adoption rates even in developing countries).
+UNICEF’s second award winner was the Khushi Baby necklace, “a data-storing necklace that provides a two-year personal immunization record for children.”
+By making use of near-field communication (NFC), Khushi baby is able to transmit and receive information by way of a smartphone (capitalizing on the fact that smartphone adoption rates are rising even in developing countries).
 The data stored in the necklace can be synced to cloud technology, which then allows it to be utilized by health officials who can see relevant information displayed on a dashboard.